 Q. Can you give us an overview of your business model?
 It appears you have a parent company, 3 Mountains, that carries two major product lines: Tima Tea and Silverback.

 A. 3 Mountains is our holding company, a social enterprise based in Asheville, NC, and named after the mountain ranges that have always felt like home.
 I started the company in June 2016 as a loose-leaf tea importer, and I still sell tea in bulk quantities to blenders, other tea retailers, beverage companies, and food-service businesses.
-We also offer an annual Crop to Cup Tea Trip, and I have hosted nine small groups so far.
+We also offer an annual Crop to Cup Tea Trip, and I have hosted nine small groups.

-Developing a consumer packaged good line was the next obvious step because so many people were falling in love with our Rwandan tea and wanted to bring it home!
+Developing a consumer-packaged good line was the next obvious step because so many people were falling in love with our Rwandan tea and wanted to bring it home!

 Tîma means heart in the native language of Rwanda and represents all that we do, from the heart – for the heart – connecting hearts.
 This loose-leaf brand is our softer, feminine side, and our ready-to-drink liquid tea represents the fierce, adventurous side.